Facts of Benito Juárez, Tlaxcala

 At a national level, it is estimated that 171% of the population has visual disabilities, representing more than {PBL*PCDISC_VIS/100} people throughout the country.

-In Benito Juárez there are 33 people with disabilities to speak or communicate.
+In Benito Juárez, there are 48 people with disabilities to remember or concentrate.

 In the population, there is a total of 48 people with difficulties speaking or communicating.

-It has been identified that 19 people in the population have difficulties performing simple tasks such as dressing, bathing or eating.
+In the town of Benito Juárez, it has been reported that 19 people have difficulty performing basic tasks such as dressing, bathing, or eating.

 Benito Juárez, Tlaxcala and Education

-In the town of Benito Juárez, the number of boys and girls between the ages of 3 and 5 who do not attend school is 126.
+In Benito Juárez, the number of male children aged 3 to 5 who do not attend school is 57.

 In Benito Juárez, 8 girls between the ages of 6 and 11 who are not enrolled in school are registered.

-In Benito Juárez, there are 34 people between 12 and 14 years old who do not attend school.
+It is estimated that in the region there are 17 women between the ages of 12 and 14 who do not attend school.

 The number of people between 15 and 17 years old who attend school is 230 in this region.

-In Benito Juárez, there are 3 women between 8 and 14 years old who cannot read or write.
+In Benito Juárez, there are 9 men between 8 and 14 years old who do not know how to read or write.

-There are 96 women over 15 years old who cannot read or write in this area.
+96 Women over 15 years old do not have reading or writing skills in this area.

 It has been registered that in this locality there are 115 women over 15 years old who have not received formal education.